Search API Connector Documentation

 If you haven’t already, click here to install the API Connector add-on from the Google Marketplace.

-This feature lets you print your request URL into your response sheet.
-This is useful in a few cases:
+Printing request URLs and request bodies into your response sheet is useful in a few cases:

 1. Get metadata